This post contains affiliate links. If you click through and buy I will receive a percentage commission at no extra cost to you.

 There is quite a range of topics covered in this book.
 Although mildly offended by the claim that the last woman alive would head straight to a beauty salon, the mini story was quite amusing as the last man alive tried to escape her.
 It wasn’t all frivolous however, this book considers a lot of issues around the human condition.
 It questions what it means to have a soul, and looks at the deepest desires of the heart.
 The arrogance of the Earthlings and their destruction of the original beauty of Mars says a lot about colonialism and ethnocentricity.

-I don’t read a lot of science fiction, but I was pleasantly surprised by the depth of meaning in this.
+I don’t read a lot of science fiction, but I was pleasantly surprised by this.
 This is probably quite a good book for those not used to the genre as there’s not a lot of emphasis on the different type of life on Mars, the men from Earth can live there easily without any real adaptation.
 It’s a reflection of 1950s America and is thought provoking without feeling too heavy.
 There are stereotypes, and it’s not without its flaws, but it’s definitely worth a read as a troubling view of humanity, and the irony of the creation of the exact type of life on Mars that the men from Earth were fleeing from.